The First Point

 “Oh

 yes,” Edgar breathed dreamily.
-“It’s a
+“It’s a glorious thing!
+With the certainty of

 mortality hanging over your heads, there’s no time to waste mulling over

 potential consequences.
-You just jump in
+You just jump in with all your heart, regardless of how

 “Temporary?”